GoogleCloudPlatform/terraform-google-enterprise-genai/2-environments/README.md

     ![edit-policy](../2-environments/imgs/edit-policy.png)

-4. Follow the instructions on checking out `development`, `non-production` & `production` branches.
+4. Follow the instructions on checking out `development`, `nonproduction` & `production` branches.
 Once environments terraform code has successfully applied, edit the policy again and select 'Inherit parent's policy' and Click `SET POLICY`.

 After making these modifications, you can follow the README.md procedure for `2-environment` step on foundation, make sure you **change the organization policy after running the steps on foundation**.

 1. You can now move to the instructions in the network step.
-To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [3-networks-dual-svpc](../3-networks-dual-svpc/README.md).
+To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [3-networks-svpc](../3-networks-svpc/README.md).

 ### Deploying with Jenkins